50+ Best Korean Snacks & Beverages: Complete Guide to Convenience Store Food in Korea (2024)

 Purchased at: GS25

 This snack is a take on the classic fried dough pastry with cinnamon sugar that we all know and love – Churros.
 The version made by Crown is a crunchy, well-balanced cinnamon sugar snack that is impossible to put down.
-If you are lucky, you might come across a Cinnamon Apple Pie variation which is truly a gem.
+If you are lucky, you might come across a Cinnamon Apple Pie variation, a snack truly worth every calorie.
 The classic Churros are improved just like their real counterparts, dipping in some vanilla ice cream or chocolate syrup.
 Not that they need it anyway.

 (Crown) Caramel Peanut (카라멜땅콩)